Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 };
 ```

+**NOTE:** The content is logged at the `Verbose` level so you might need to change the listener settings for content logs to appear.

 ### Changing log level

 The `CreateConsoleLogger` method has an optional parameter that specifies a minimum log level to display messages for.